Reducing car journeys by half by 2030

 With six motorway junctions but only one railway station, Newport needs more stations not more motorway traffic.
 We support Lord Burns’ South East Wales Transport Commission’s recommendations for upgrading the southern main railway line to provide six new stations and an improved commuter service.

-We will develop a comprehensive infrastructure plan for vehicle electrification.
-We will invest in a nationwide publicly owned charging network, including the next generation of ultra-rapid charging points at petrol stations across Wales.
+We would develop a comprehensive infrastructure plan for vehicle electrification and invest in a nationwide publicly owned charging network, including the next generation of ultra-rapid charging points at petrol stations across Wales.
 Our national energy company will ensure the energy grid keeps pace with demand and ensures our new electric cars are powered by local, renewable energy where possible.

 In addition:

-• By 2025 we will facilitate the creation of low emission zones in Swansea, Cardiff, Newport and Wrexham, with charges for high-emission vehicles.
-These will become ultra-low emission zones by 2027, and zero emission zones by 2030, with all petrol and diesel cars banned from designated town and city centres by that date.
+• We ouldl facilitate the creation of low emission zones in Swansea, Cardiff, Newport and Wrexham, with charges for high-emission vehicles.

-• We will invest in recharging infrastructure to encourage the take-up of electric vehicles.
+• We would invest in recharging infrastructure to encourage the take-up of electric vehicles.

 • Local authorities and public bodies will be required to provide electrification points in all public car parks and regulate to ensure there is provision in private car parks with capacity for more than 100 vehicles.

-• We will regulate to ensure that 10 per cent of all parking places in new residential developments have charging stations.
+• We would regulate to ensure that 10 per cent of all parking places in new residential developments have charging stations.

-• We will aim to phase out the sale of new petrol and diesel only cars and vans in Wales by 2027 – three years earlier than the rest of the UK.
+• We would aim to phase out the sale of new petrol and diesel only cars and vans in Wales by 2027 – three years earlier than the rest of the UK.

-• We will explore proposals for electric-only highways and tunnels in areas of high air pollution and congestion.
+• We would explore proposals for electric-only highways and tunnels in areas of high air pollution and congestion.